 Addiction Treatment Services

-Also, other good news is that drug cravings are also preventable with nonaddictive medications.
+Other good news is that drug cravings are also preventable with nonaddictive medications.
 Naltrexone therapy is one of the most successful forms of craving management.
 The Waismann Method® patients have been taking Naltrexone immediately after rapid detox, which ensures a much higher success rate of maintaining sobriety.

 Continuous drug use changes the brain’s reward circuit function, by flooding it with dopamine.
 This overstimulation of the brain causes an intensely pleasurable euphoria, which leads people to keep taking the drug.

-How to Overcome Addiction?
+How to Overcome a Drug Addiction?

 The Emotional Effects of Drug Abuse

 It is essential to have an individualized emotional assessment to achieve a successful drug treatment program. — More often than not, individuals use different substances to mask emotions they cannot handle.
-In some cases, mental illness can be present and confused with negative behavior.
+In some cases, mental illness can be confused with negative behavior.
 Therefore, there should not be one answer for all. – Different individuals have different profiles, which might require different approaches.